French country design showcases elegant simplicity at its finest and, if given a chance, could become the next twist on rustic.

 Upholstery is another area in which French country looks differ from other rustic styles.
 Since comfort is the main goal of this type of design, cozy cushions are key.
 Be sure to include plenty of plush seating in your design.

 This style is steeped in tradition, the elements of this type of design have been handed down from generation to generation.

 When it comes to selecting flooring, furniture or even architectural elements like decorative wooden beams, choose finishes that are a bit distressed, or imperfect around the edges.

 The best way to achieve an antique look is to bring in real antiques.
-You may want to consider shopping at secondhand stores or investing in vintage items to really cement that sense of history.

 Add pops of Old World Charm